Pokémon Go arrives for Apple Watch - and now playing counts as a workout

 Niantic has finally released Pokémon Go to the Apple Watch, months after the announcement and during a week when rumours swirled development had stalled.

-The release, which allows Apple Watch owners to keep their iPhone’s stowed for certain tasks arrives, somewhat unexpectedly, before the end-of-year deadline set by the manufacturer.
+The release, which allows Apple Watch owners to keep their iPhone’s stowed for certain tasks, arrives somewhat unexpectedly, before the end-of-year deadline set by the manufacturer.

 The actual act of catching Pokémon will still need to be performed on a paired iPhone, but Apple Watch owners will still be able to accomplish plenty via their wrists.